Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 Bowls (Cups)

-Cups speak of relationships, of emotions.
-When you see Cups dominating a reading, it means that something is happening in the area of relationships, but cups can also indicate that you are following your emotions rather than logic or thoughts.
+Cups speak of relationships and emotions.
+When you see Cups dominating a reading, it means that something is happening in the area of relationships, but Cups can also indicate that you are following your emotions rather than logic or thoughts.

-This does not mean negative at all, be sure to remember that there are no "bad" cards, but they can have a downside.
-If you are ruled by your emotions, the mind is left behind, which leads to unrealistic expectations and self-absorbed behavior.
+This does not mean a negative thing at all, be sure to remember that there are no “bad” cards, but they can have a downside.
+If you are driven by your emotions, your reason is left behind, leading to unrealistic expectations and self-absorbed behavior.

 • Sensitivity.